-As a package, the bills revise current laws regulating the transport of crude oil and petroleum by pipeline to include carbon dioxide substances and to provide a tax incentive for companies to use CO2 to recover additional oil or natural gas from existing wells.
+As a package, the bills revise current laws regulating the transport of crude oil and petroleum by pipeline to include carbon dioxide substances and to provide a tax incentive for companies to use $CO_2$ to recover additional oil or natural gas from existing wells.
 Even with today's technologies, some oil remains in the bottom of wells.
 Enhanced oil recovery (EOR) methods are used to recover an additional 15-20 percent of product that would be otherwise unrecoverable.
-Using CO2, supporters say, reduces the demand for water in EOR operations and, by using and permanently storing sequestered CO2, reduces the amount of carbon dioxide released into the atmosphere.
-The lowered severance tax rate for CO2 operations should provide an incentive for drilling companies to invest in the infrastructure needed to transport and store the CO2 required for an operation.
-Appropriately, a producer convicted of an antitrust violation, or attempted antitrust violation, would not be able to enjoy the lowered severance tax rate.
+Using $CO_2$ , supporters say, reduces the demand for water in EOR operations and, by using and permanently storing sequestered $CO_2$ , reduces the amount of carbon dioxide released into the atmosphere.
+The lowered severance tax rate for $CO_2$ operations should provide an incentive for drilling companies to invest in the infrastructure needed to transport and store the $CO_2$ required for an operation.

-The other bills in the package put the regulation of CO2 pipelines under the oversight of the Michigan Public Service Commission, expand current eminent domain authority to include CO2 pipelines, authorize fair compensation for landowners and require companies to restore landowners' property after laying CO2 pipelines, and apply other regulations currently in place for crude oil and petroleum pipelines to CO2 pipelines.
-Procedures for taking land by eminent domain necessary to lay, maintain, operate, and access pipelines for CO2, crude oil or petroleum, would now be conducted under the Uniform Condemnation Procedures Act, which does contain protections for homeowners, rather than under procedures in place for railroad companies when laying track.
+The other bills in the package put the regulation of CO2 pipelines under the oversight of the Michigan Public Service Commission, allow for eminent domain, authorize fair compensation for landowners and require companies to restore landowners' property after laying pipelines, and apply other regulations currently in place for crude oil and petroleum pipelines to CO2 pipelines.
 Supporters say the bills DO NOT apply to hydraulic fracking and would be used in existing injection wells to recover oil and gas that would otherwise not be recovered.
 Thus, supporters see the bill package as a "Win-Win" for all by collecting taxes on oil or gas recovery projects that would not be collected today, increasing available supplies of oil and natural gas, and providing a way to use - and permanently remove - carbon dioxide from the atmosphere that would otherwise contribute to damaging the environment.